 Critical Human Needs Standard

-The Critical Human Needs Standard spans all forms of critical human needs programming - child welfare, mental health, disability, elder care, food security, homelessness and housing.
+The Critical Human Needs Standard spans all forms of critical human needs programming - child welfare, mental health, disability, elder care, food security, and housing.
 It is organized by outcomes or desired social changes.
-This Genome also covers secondary, or “adjacent” outcomes such as workforce development, financial stability and social determinants of health.

 Impact Taxonomies